TOILmodular/GHOST_IN_THE_MACHINE/README.md

 But the signal flow and processing for each of those inputs is not the same.

 #### TACT
-The TACT input provides the option to add an internal clock signal to the module.
+The TACT input provides the option to add an external clock signal to the module.
 The usage of that clock signal might be recognizable more or less, depending on the setting of some of the controls.
 If no cable is plugged in, the module is using an internal clock signal source.